 There are many different philosophies behind design thinking and different steps to follow to achieve the end result.
-For the purposes of this article, we will be following Nielsen Norman Group’s philosophy, which is one of the leading user experience research firms around the world.
+For the purposes of this article, we will be following the philosophy of Nielsen Norman Group, one of the leading user experience research firms around the world.

 Empathize: Understand the people using your product, process, or service.
 Research, study and observe them and how they are interacting with something.
 Put yourself in their shoes.

 Define: Review the findings of your research and observations and create a list of your user’s problems.